Areas of Influence: Juno was the Goddess of marriage, pregnancy and childbirth.

 Sacred Plants: The wild fig tree.

-Festivals: A special ceremony was dedicated to her in the home to celebrate the begining of each lunar month.
+Festivals: A special ceremony was dedicated to her in the home to celebrate the beginning of each lunar month.

 Her main festival, the Matronalia was held on 1st March.
 On this day married woman asked their husbands to give them money to make offerings to the Goddess.